monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 *Daemon address* - The address of the daemon.
 Default is `localhost:18081`.
 We will talk about this later.
 *testnet* - if *disabled* you are on the main net

-### 2.1.3 Run a full node
+### 2.1.4 Run a full node
 When the windows closes you will be prompted to the settings menu, but first, you will see a window like this popping up
 ![sync](/media/sync.png)
 If you want to create a normal wallet using your personal full node, you don't need to do anything, let the countdown finish, then Wait untill your node is fully synced.

-if you need some special settings like running a remote node, set up a view-only wallet or add manually the blockchain, go to section III: "Settings"
+if you need some special settings like set up a view-only wallet or add manually the blockchain, go to section III: "Settings"

 ## 2.2 Restore Wallet from keys or mnemonic seed